harshkakashaniya/Traffic_Lane_Detection/readme.md

 ## Development Process

 We will use Solo Iterative Process (SIP) for all the design and development purpose.
 The planning and development of this module has been split into two sprints of a week each.
 The product backlog, work log and iteration log can be found in the link below.
 Test Driven Development approach is taken for implementation and unit testing.
+Work is splited into two sprints according to Priority.
+This will enable us to complete the project in defined time.

 [Product Backlog](https://docs.google.com/spreadsheets/d/1fH342l1l3P8Fn3pwxwf_l3Y76kfqskcWcNobQ2caDIc/edit?usp=sharing).